miguelsimoni/hugo-initio/README.md

 In order to see your site in action, you can run Hugo's built-in local server.

 ```
+$ cd exampleSite
-$ hugo server
+$ hugo server -t ../..
 ```

-Now enter [`http://localhost:1313/hugo-initio-site/`](http://localhost:1313/hugo-initio-site/) in the address bar of your browser.
+Now enter [`http://localhost:1313/`](http://localhost:1313/) in the address bar of your browser.

 ## Deployment